treychaffin/pi-camera/README.md

 Raspberry pi web camera to stream video that can be used with a web browser

-Tested with Raspberry Pi Zero W and Raspberry Pi camera v1.3 at 1080p
+Tested with Raspberry Pi Zero W and Raspberry Pi camera v1.3 at 480p

+Tests with higher resolutions and framerates caused crashing.

 ## Pre-Requisites